Clayton Korte has created private wine storage in a cave in Texas Hill Country that sits respectfully within its natural setting.

-The unassuming entry court reveals a bit of mystery belying the space within, further camouflaged at the approach by limestone boulders collected from the excavation and lush vegetation.
+The north-facing solid limestone hillside contains an unassuming entry court that belies the space within, further camouflaged at the approach by limestone boulders collected from the excavation and lush vegetation.

 Architect: Clayton Korte